swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 In this chapter, you will learn how to:

-1. Set up the project directory;
+1. Set up the project directory
-2. Acquire the codebase;
+2. Acquire the codebase
-3. Obtain the dataset;
+3. Obtain the dataset
-4. Create a Python environment to run the experiment;
+4. Create a Python environment to run the experiment
-5. Launch the experiment locally for the first time.
+5. Launch the experiment locally for the first time

 Let's get started!